Everything you need to know about Mozart’s popular fantasy, The Magic Flute.

 Mozart conducted the premiere and felt the opera was an immediate success, writing to his wife to say “But what always gives me the most pleasure is the silent approval!
 You can see how this opera is becoming more and more esteemed…”

 Sadly, Mozart died just two months later, of a terrible illness which caused his body to swell (although conspiracy theorists throw around theories about poison, historians believe it was most likely rheumatic fever).
 The last piece of music he ever wrote was his famous Requiem, which he claimed to be writing for himself!

 - Mozart’s full name was Johannes Chrysostomus Wolfgangus Theophilus Mozart.
 Truly.

-- Mozart wrote some of the roles in The Magic Flute for his close friends: Tamino for Benedikt Schack, the Queen of the Night for his sister in law Josepha Hofer and Papageno for the librettist, Schikaneder
+- Mozart wrote a few of the roles in The Magic Flute for close friends: Tamino for Benedikt Schack, the Queen of the Night for his sister in law Josepha Hofer and Papageno for the librettist, Schikaneder

 - Scientists of the Royal Society subjected a 10-yr-old Mozart to a series of tests to prove he was actually a child genius, not a skilled dwarf.